snehithhhh/A2-StudentName-StudentID/README.md

    > Explanation: Your explanation
    :>
    > - 1.
-Create - It creates or adds new resource to the system
+Create - It creates or adds new resources to the system
    > -
    > - receives new data
      - validates the given data
      - responds to the required query
-   2. FindAll- To find all the reaources
+   2. FindAll- To find all the resources
     - uses GET response to find the resources
     - Returns the response containing all the list data
     3. FindOne - To find any one particular single resource by using its identifier